akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.10 Tso 5.10: Examine System Telemetry Data 5.10.1 Test Group 5.10-1
+# 5.10 Tso 5.10: Examine System Telemetry Data

+## 5.10.1 Test Group 5.10-1

-5.10.1.0 Test group objective The test group addresses the provision 5.10-1.
+### 5.10.1.0 Test group objective

+The test group addresses the provision 5.10-1.

 According to ETSI TS 103 645 [1]/ETSI EN 303 645 [2], telemetry data can provide information to help the manufacturer identify issues or information related to DUT usage.

-5.10.1.1 Test case 5.10-1-1 (conceptual)
+### 5.10.1.1 Test case 5.10-1-1 (conceptual)

+#### Test purpose

-Test purpose The purpose of this test case is the conceptual assessment of the security anomaly examination.
+The purpose of this test case is the conceptual assessment of the security anomaly examination.

+#### Test units

-Test units a) The TL **shall** check whether at least one "Security Examination" is provided in IXIT 24-TelData for examining for security anomalies.
+a) The TL **shall** check whether at least one "Security Examination" is provided in IXIT 24-TelData for examining for security anomalies.

 b) For each "Security Examination" of telemetry data in IXIT 24-TelData, the TL **shall** assess whether the associated telemetry data in "Description" are suited for the described security examination and for examining the data for security anomalies.

+#### Assignment of verdict

 The verdict PASS is assigned if: